Lightweight Face Oils for Natural Glow

 When should I apply face oil in my routine?

-Always apply to damp skin for better absorption and distribution.
 The correct application technique maximizes glow benefits.

-What's the best lightweight face oil for glowing skin?
+What is the best lightweight face oil for glowing skin?

-The "best" oil ultimately depends on your skin type—grapeseed for very oily, argan for dry, squalane as a universal option.
+Rosehip and squalane top most dermatologist recommendations.
+The best oil depends on your skin type — grapeseed for very oily, argan for dry, squalane as a universal option.

 How many drops of face oil should I use?

-Use 2-4 drops for your entire face.
-Oily skin: start with 2 drops.
-Normal/combination: 3 drops.
+Normal or combination: 3 drops.
 Dry skin: 4-5 drops.
 Warm the oil between your palms before pressing into skin.

 Will face oil make me break out?